-- 5. Click Launch Policy Engine Admin to launch the policy engine. - In the left pane of the Policy Engine window, expand the Management folder, and then select Rules. - Double-click the tombstone rule in the right pane.
-It will have the same name as the event you created in the EAsE Archive Engine. - 8.
-Configure the rule:
+- Click Launch Policy Engine Admin to launch the policy engine. - 6.
+In the left pane of the Policy Engine window, expand the Management folder, and then select Rules. - 7.
+Double-click the tombstone rule in the right pane.

+It will have the same name as the event you created in the EAsE Archive Engine.

+8. Configure the rule:

 Tab Configuration Information Stores Select the mailboxes to be archived.
-See "Information Stores tab" on page 56.
+See Information Stores tab.
 Folders Select the Outlook folders containing the messages to be archived.
-See "Folders tab" on page 58.
+See Folders tab.
 Conditions Do not edit the Message Class.
 You may specify additional conditions.
 Actions Do not edit.
 Schedule Schedule the rule.
-See "Schedule tab" on page 67.
+See "Schedule tab" (page 56).